 Just make sure to use these therapies in combination with the supplements we discussed previously.

 You don’t need to go overboard with your skin care regimen, but you should make sure you hit the basics:

-- 3 step face cleansing system: Cleanser, Toner & Moisturizer (water based, not oil based) - This should be a standard for you regardless of age, medical condition and acne status.
+- 3-step face cleansing system: Cleanser, toner, and moisturizer (water-based, not oil-based) – This should be a standard for you regardless of age, medical condition, and acne status.
 Cleansers help naturally exfoliate the skin while toners bring back pH balance.
 Moisturizers will also help nourish the skin.

-- Vitamin C Serum - Vitamin C serum is a natural and powerful way to combat acne and to also improve the quality of your skin.
-Vitamin C also helps reduce healing time, treats existing acne and may lighten and treat previous acne scars.
-Vitamin C serum is probably one of the most well studied cosmetic ingredients and has many studies showing how effective it is.
-It might be tempting to consume Vitamin C by mouth, but taking Vitamin C by mouth does not actually make it to your skin before it's broken down in your intestinal tract.
+- Vitamin C Serum – Vitamin C serum is a natural and powerful way to combat acne and to also improve the quality of your skin.
+Vitamin C also helps reduce healing time, treats existing acne, and may lighten and treat previous acne scars (13).
+Vitamin C serum is probably one of the most well-studied cosmetic ingredients and has many studies showing how effective it is.
+It might be tempting to consume Vitamin C by mouth, but taking Vitamin C by mouth does not actually make it to your skin before it’s broken down in your intestinal tract.
 This means you have to use a high-quality vitamin C serum if you want to get the benefits of Vitamin C.

-- Powerful glycolic acid - Glycolic acid can help directly treat acne and is often recommended for men who suffer from acne in their adolescent years.
-Glycolic acid can be used as a cleanser (remember the 3 step process above) in your daily regimen.
-Look for a strong glycolic acid product which contains at least 4.9% glycolic acid like this one.
+- Powerful glycolic acid – Glycolic acid can help directly treat acne (15) and is often recommended for men who suffer from acne in their adolescent years.
+Glycolic acid can be used as a cleanser (remember the 3-step process above) in your daily regimen.
+Look for a strong glycolic acid product that contains at least 4.9% glycolic acid like this one.